LinearizeLLM: An Agent-Based Framework for LLM-Driven Exact Linear Reformulation of Nonlinear Optimization Problems: Introduction

 \section{Introduction}

 Complex real-world optimization problems often involve nonlinear relationships between decision variables that make optimization problems computationally challenging to solve.
-A well-established strategy in Operations Research (OR) is to derive approximations or relaxations of nonlinear optimization problems (NLPs), transforming them into more tractable optimization problems \citep{MohReb:15}.
-These approximations allow solvers such as Gurobi 12 \citep{gurobi2024} to leverage their powerful solution techniques on problem types, such as Linear Optimization Problems (LPs) or Mixed Integer Linear Optimization Problems (MILPs).
-In practice, however, designing effective reformulations of NLPs typically requires expert knowledge.
-Practitioners without OR expertise often struggle with intractable models, because they are unaware of the sophisticated reformulation techniques.
-This gap between advanced OR theory and what non-experts can readily apply represents a significant barrier to the broader use of optimization in industry and science \citep{chen2023mind}.
+A standard approach in Operations Research (OR) is to reformulate nonlinear optimization problems (NLOPs), transforming them into more tractable optimization problems \citep{williams2013model,vielma2015mixed}.
+These reformulations allow solvers such as Gurobi 12 \citep{gurobi2024} to apply LP/MILP algorithms on problem types, such as Linear Optimization Problems (LPs) or Mixed-Integer Linear Optimization Problems (MILPs).
+In practice, however, reformulating NLOPs into LPs typically requires expert knowledge.
+Practitioners without OR expertise often encounter intractable models, because they are unaware of the sophisticated reformulation techniques.
+This gap between advanced OR theory and what non-experts can readily apply limits broader adoption of optimization in industry and science \citep{chen2023mind}.